MayurChaudhari007/Disease_Predictions/README.md

 - Doctor-like chatbot for medical consultations.
 - Uses **Google Gemini API** for intelligent responses.

+## 📝 Medical Report Storage

+The web app includes a **Medical Report Storage system** that allows users to save and manage their health reports securely.

+### 🔑 Key Features:
+- Stores **Medical Reports** into the database.
+- Users can **view their past medical reports** after logging in.
+- Option to **download or print reports** for offline use.
+- Reports are linked to the **authenticated user account**, ensuring privacy and security.

+This feature ensures users can **track their health history** and easily share reports with doctors when needed.

 ### 🔹 Contact & Feedback
 - Contact page includes:
   - Name, phone, email, social links (**GitHub**, **LinkedIn**, **X/Twitter**).